-How do you best communicate with today’s mobile & social workforce, and particularly millennials?
+How do you best communicate with today’s mobile & social workforce, and particularly millennials and GenZ?
 How do you engage them and inspire them to stay, and commit to your company?
 Unlike their predecessors in the GenX or Baby Boomer generations, millennials are already predisposed to leaving your company sooner — often for greener pastures where they see more opportunity, a bigger vision, more autonomy, or the chance to make a difference.

 CEOs need to do better.
 They need to communicate more, setting a consistent drumbeat of vision and inspiration.
 Many leaders might be surprised to learn that there is some low hanging fruit here.
 Let me explain.

 I was lucky enough to have been at ExactTarget (an early SaaS email marketing company) beginning in 2001, and through the entire journey of this marketing technology company.
 We had a remarkable culture we called “Orange” which supported our rapid expansion on our way to our eventual acquisition by Salesforce in 2013.
 Throughout this journey, CEO Scott Dorsey set the pace with an email to the entire company every Friday.

 I asked Scott Dorsey about the impact of his committing to this regular company communication, and the impact it had on the company.
 Here’s what Scott had to say: “I started officially sending out my ‘Friday Note’ in 2009 and never missed a weekly email for over five and a half years.
 It was a simple and very impactful way to highlight accomplishments for the week and keep the lines of communication open with our 2,000+ employees.
 It showcased the transparency in the company and helped us keep our unique ‘Orange’ culture as we scaled the company — one of the defining factors to our overall success at ExactTarget.”